Understanding Traits Without Turning Them Into Labels

 - Jan 22

-- 2 min read
+- 3 min read

-At Breaking Barrs, we talk a lot about identity—because so many of us have been told who we are by systems, diagnoses, records, or past mistakes.
+At Breaking Barrs, we talk a lot about identity.
+Many of us have been told who we are by systems, diagnoses, records, or past mistakes.
+But here’s the truth we keep coming back to:

 Personality is information, not identity.

-And that matters—especially in recovery, healing, and re-entry spaces.
+This distinction matters—especially in recovery, healing, and re-entry spaces.

 What Are We Really Measuring When We Talk About Personality?

+Traits describe tendencies, not character.
+They explain patterns, not problems.
 When personality science is used well, it helps us understand differences without boxing people in.
-When it’s used poorly, it becomes another label that people feel stuck inside.
+Conversely, when misapplied, it becomes another label that people feel stuck inside.

 Trait Theory: Patterns, Not People

-No trait is “good” or “bad” on its own
+No trait is inherently “good” or “bad.”

-Traits can influence behavior without defining a person
+Traits can influence behavior without defining a person.

-Having a trait does not mean you are that trait
+Having a trait does not mean you are that trait.

 Trait Theory focuses on description and prediction, not judgment.
 It helps explain why people respond differently to stress, connection, or structure—without assigning blame or diagnosis.